 - finishing a meal

-If you’re used to having a cigarette during any of these activities, you need to break the association between the two.
+If you’re used to having a cigarette during an activity, you need to break the association between the two.

-- Replace a cigarette with chewing gum or hard candy.
+- replacing a cigarette with chewing gum or hard candy

-- Keep your hand busy by squeezing a stress ball or writing in a journal.
+- keeping your hand busy by squeezing a stress ball or writing in a journal

 Intense emotions commonly trigger the desire to smoke.
-You may be accustomed to smoking when you’re feeling stressed as an escape for negative feelings.
+These may

-The key to overcoming emotional triggers is finding healthier ways to cope with your feelings.
+The key to overcoming emotional triggers is to find healthier ways to cope with your feelings.

-- Talk to someone about what’s bothering you, or share your excitement with a friend or loved one.
+- talking to someone about what’s bothering or exciting you

-- Talk to a professional, such as a therapist.
+- talking to a professional, such as a therapist

-- Get support and connect with experts and others who are quitting smoking from sites such as Smokefree.gov or Quitter’s Circle.
+- getting support and connecting with others who are quitting smoking from sites like Smokefree.gov

-- Get some exercise to relieve stress and anxiety and improve your mood.
+- exercising to relieve stress and anxiety, and improve your mood

-- Try relaxation techniques, such as deep breathing, yoga, or listening to calming music.
+- trying relaxation techniques, such as deep breathing, yoga, or listening to calming music

-Social triggers are social occasions that usually include other smokers, such as:
+Social triggers are social occasions that usually include other smokers, including: